0gust1/chop-wrap/README.md

 ## Principle :

-* a function to transform the content of a text node into an array of tokens
+* a function to transform the content of a text node into an array of tokens : `String -> [String]`
-* a function to wrap an array of token into tags, returning an HTML fragment
+* a function to wrap an array of token into tags, returning an HTML fragment `[String] -> DocumentFragment`
 * a function to recursively walk down the DOM and applying the two composited functions above

 The two first functions (the chopper and the wrapper) can be redefined by your own ones.